Skip to main content

 Metadata tab

 The metadata tab gives you all the other information regarding your record that could be useful under certain circumstances.
-The informations presented are as follow:
+The information presented are as follow:

 • Record Partition